Kapkiai/novek/README.md

 **Main program is in the py folder, i.e py/challenge.py**

-The C folder isn't complete.
+The C folder isn't complete, I'll complete later.
 I opted to do the task with python.

 ## How the program works
 Connects to a server